aosabook/500lines/pedometer/chapter.md

 # Adding Some Friendly

 We're through the most labour intensive part of our program.
-Now, all that's left is to present the data in a format that is pleasing to a user.
+Next, we'll build a web app to present the data in a format that is pleasing to a user.
 A web app naturally separates the data processing from the presentation of the data.
 Let's look at our app from a user's perspective before we dive into the code.

 ## A User Scenario